CIHF-DT, Global, Halifax

 After two years as MITV's general manager, Ted Billo resigned.
 This followed the purchase of the stations by CanWest Global.
 Billo left on September 28.

 On March 10, the CRTC announced an amendment for CIHF-TV concerning the airing of infomercials.
-In addition to the 12 minutes of advertising material permitted by subsection 11(1) of the Television Broadcasting Regulations, 1987, the licensee may broadcast more than 12 minutes of advertising material in any clock hour in a broadcast day, in order to broadcast infomercials as defined in Public Notice CRTC 1994-139 and in accordance with the criteria contained in that public notice, as amended.
+In addition to the 12 minutes of advertising material permitted by subsection 11(1) of the Television Broadcasting Regulations, 1987, the licensee might broadcast more than 12 minutes of advertising material in any clock hour in a broadcast day, in order to broadcast infomercials as defined in Public Notice CRTC 1994-139 and in accordance with the criteria contained in that public notice, as amended.

 CIHF-TV Saint John relocated from the old CHSJ location on Union Street to a new facility in Brunswick Square in the downtown area.